rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 - **Codex-5.3 and Claude Opus-4.6** launched within 10 minutes of each other in February 2026, marking a new era of **agentic engineering** --- models that can not only generate code but autonomously manage multi-step software development workflows ([Karpathy, Feb 2026](https://x.com/karpathy/status/2019137879310836075)).
 The instructor noted that the upgrade from their predecessors (Codex-2.5.2 and Claude Opus-4.5) was "still very noticeable, even from a user's experience" --- and critically, these models **use their own code to upgrade themselves**, creating a flywheel of self-improvement that never stops.
 Karpathy coined the term "agentic engineering" for this paradigm, just as he had coined "vibe coding" the previous year.
 The practical implication: the tools are evolving faster than any course can track, and nobody yet knows how to leverage them to their full potential.
 - **DeepSeek V4** generated significant anticipation around Chinese New Year --- exactly one year after DeepSeek R1 shocked the world.
 Multiple sources, including subscription-only outlets like *The Information*, cited insiders claiming V4 could match or exceed Claude's coding performance.
 Reported features included dramatically improved context understanding for complex coding prompts, sustained scaling-law gains (no performance degradation with more data and compute), and stronger code reasoning capabilities ([Yahoo Tech, Jan 2026](https://tech.yahoo.com/ai/articles/insiders-deepseek-v4-beat-claude-205234497.html)). *Note: As of March 2026, DeepSeek V4 has not officially launched despite multiple predicted release windows.
 The claims remain unverified by independent benchmarks.*
 - **Google Aletheia**, a system designed to autonomously verify mathematical proofs, tackled problems from the First Proof initiative ([Luong et al., 2026](https://arxiv.org/pdf/2602.21201)).
+- **Claude Mythos Preview** was announced by Anthropic on April 7, 2026 --- and immediately withheld from public release, a first for any major AI lab ([Anthropic, Apr 2026](https://www.anthropic.com/glasswing); [CNBC, Apr 2026](https://www.cnbc.com/2026/04/07/anthropic-claude-mythos-ai-hackers-cyberattacks.html); [NYT, Apr 2026](https://www.nytimes.com/2026/04/10/business/anthropic-claude-mythos-preview-banks.html)).
+The model achieved **93.9% on SWE-bench Verified** and **97.6% on USAMO 2026**, each a double-digit lead over Opus 4.6.
+Most strikingly, Mythos autonomously discovered **thousands of zero-day vulnerabilities** in every major operating system and web browser, including a 17-year-old remote code execution flaw in FreeBSD and a 27-year-old vulnerability in OpenBSD.
+Rather than releasing it publicly, Anthropic launched **Project Glasswing** --- a consortium with Microsoft, Amazon, Apple, CrowdStrike, Palo Alto Networks, and ~40 other companies --- to use Mythos exclusively for **defensive cybersecurity**.
+On April 8 --- one day after the announcement --- Treasury Secretary **Scott Bessent** and Federal Reserve Chair **Jerome Powell** convened an emergency meeting with the CEOs of Goldman Sachs, Bank of America, Citigroup, Morgan Stanley, and Wells Fargo to warn about cyber risks posed by Mythos ([CNBC, Apr 2026](https://www.cnbc.com/2026/04/10/powell-bessent-us-bank-ceos-anthropic-mythos-ai-cyber.html)).
+As the instructor observed, the dual reaction captured the fundamental tension of 2026: "On one hand, excitement about this new AI model.
+On the other hand, how should we co-evolve with AI?
+Is our capability of managing and controlling AI growing as fast as the capability of AI itself?"
+His answer was blunt: "Definitely no --- but we should think very hard about this, because if AI crosses some boundaries, the only way to stop it is to physically cut the internet, and by then it's probably already too late."

 > **For business researchers:** These model launches are not mere engineering milestones.
 Each represents a shift in the cost structure of cognitive labor, with direct implications for organizational design, market structure, and competitive strategy.

+### 1.6 The 2026 Stanford AI Index Report

+The **2026 Stanford AI Index Report**, published by the Stanford Institute for Human-Centered Artificial Intelligence (HAI), provided the most comprehensive empirical snapshot of the AI landscape ([Stanford HAI, 2026](https://hai.stanford.edu/ai-index/2026-ai-index-report); [Full Report PDF](https://hai.stanford.edu/assets/files/ai_index_report_2026.pdf)).
+The instructor highlighted several key findings in the final lecture:

+- **Uneven capability.** AI has achieved superhuman performance in some domains --- winning gold at the International Mathematical Olympiad --- but **robots still fail most household tasks**.
+AI lacks a sense of time (because, as the instructor quipped, "it is eternal and will not die"), which has practical implications for managing AI agents.
+- **Entry-level employment is declining** in AI-exposed occupations, consistent with the evidence discussed in Section 5.
+- **Environmental footprint is expanding.** The carbon emissions of training and running frontier models are growing rapidly --- a research opportunity for operations and sustainability scholars.
+- **AI in science.** AI models now outperform human scientists in certain domains, reinforcing the trends documented in Sections 3 and 4.
+- **Clinical care.** Despite promise, the evidence for AI's transformative impact in healthcare remains limited (see Section 9.1).
+- **Formal education is lagging far behind.** The instructor's assessment was emphatic: educational institutions are not adapting quickly enough to the AI transformation.
+- **Expert--public divergence.** Perhaps most alarmingly, experts and the general public hold **completely different perspectives** on AI's trajectory and risks.
+The instructor warned that this gap could widen inequality and deepen societal polarization: "AI's power has been demonstrated very solidly.
+But there are a lot of people who still don't believe it, while others are embracing it in a way that will substantially widen not only the productivity gap but also mindset differences --- which I believe will tear human societies apart even more."

+The instructor used the Stanford AI Index to frame the course's own evolution: in 2024, the "What's New in AI" section comprised roughly 5 slides; in 2025, it grew to 30 slides; in 2026, it reached **91 slides** --- approximately 7 new slides per week, each requiring about an hour of lecture time.
+"AI will transform, if not disrupt, higher education very soon.
+Higher education is a business of knowledge --- and AI is best at knowledge.
+We definitely face competition from AI."

 ---